Business valuation: business enterprise value or asset sale?

-Private companies often sell in an asset sale transaction.
+On the other hand, private companies often sell in an asset sale transaction.
 This generally includes the value of its long-term assets, also known as furniture, fixtures and equipment (FF&E for short) as well as the intangibles such as business goodwill.
-Typically, the accounts receivable are retained by the seller, along with the company’s cash assets.
-Inventory is often valued separately and can be added to the asset sale value.
-Again, the value of debt is added back to the equity value of the company.
-That’s because in an asset sale, the buyer expects the company assets to be delivered free and clear.
+As a rule, the seller keeps the accounts receivable, along with the company’s cash assets.
+You value inventory separately and then add it to the company’s sale value.

 On occasion, a company can be sold on a stock basis.
 In this case, the buyer assumes the firm’s liabilities.
 The equity value of the business in this case excludes the liabilities but includes all short-term and long-term assets.